 Cahiers du Cinema Main PN 1993 .C3 [1959-] with recent issues in Popular Journals and Magazines, 2 West

 We do have "bits and pieces" of a few other newspapers, mostly older, often in microformat.
-Find them by doing a search in our online catalog using the subject heading newspapers--France.
+Find them by doing a search in our Books and Media catalog.
+Click on the word Catalog.
+Choose Browse Alphabetically Browse by Subject and put in the subject heading newspapers--France.

 Some Web Sites that May Offer Some Free News Content: